Find Trade Colleges

 Best Nebraska Schools for Affordable Quality for an Award Taking 1 to 4 Years in Allied Health Services

-Our analysis found Southeast Community College Area to be the best value school for allied health & medical assisting services students who want to pursue a undergraduate certificate in Nebraska.
-Southeast Community College is a moderately-sized public school located in the large city of Lincoln.
+Our 2023 rankings named Southeast Community College Area the best value school in Nebraska for allied health & medical assisting services students working on their undergraduate certificate.
+Southeast Community College is a medium-sized public school located in the city of Lincoln.

-The average tuition and fees for an in-state undergraduate at Southeast Community College are $3,276 a year.
+Southeast Community College undergraduate students pay an average of $3,276 in in-state tuition and fees each year.
 The average amount in student loans that medical assisting majors at Southeast Community College take out while working on their Undergraduate Certificate is $12,430.

 You’ll be in good company if you decide to attend Metropolitan Community College.
 It ranked #2 on our 2023 Best Value Allied Health Services Undergraduate Certificate Schools in Nebraska list.
 MCC is a large public school located in the city of Omaha.